Maxiatef/User_Authentication/README.md

 # User_Authentication
-This project is a user authentication system built with Node.js, using Mongoose for database access and Bcrypt for hashing and securing passwords.
+- This project is a backend server for user authentication built with Node.js, using Mongoose for database access and Bcrypt for hashing and securing passwords.
 It supports user registration and login, ensuring secure password storage and authentication.

-## How to use
-- open the directory and type : **npm i**
-- in DBcon.js write your own database link (cont **connectionString**)
+- This project provides a secure user authentication system using Node.js, Mongoose, and Bcrypt, offering a robust foundation for more complex applications.

+## Getting Started
+1. **Install Dependencies**: `npm install`
+2. **Setup MongoDB**: Add your ouwn database link in DBcon.js (const **connectionString**).
+3. **Run the Server**: `node app.js`

 ## Technologies Used
 - **Node.js**: JavaScript runtime environment.